 Before hiring employees, an employer must register online at mto.treasury.michigan.gov or by contacting the Michigan Department of Treasury at 517-636-4660.
 State filing requirements vary based on the amount of state taxes that need to be withheld.
-You can also refer to the Michigan Business Taxes Registration Booklet, available online at:
+You can also refer to the Michigan Business Taxes Registration Booklet.